Viridi-Machina/battleships/README.md

 - `grid.py` -> This module acts a library for all grid construction elements to be used in the `display_grid()` function.<br>
   It also stores many variables created using colorama for repeat-use within the `run.py` file.

-- `player.py` -> This module stores a function asking the player if they would like to reset the game.

 - `computer.py` -> This module stores multiple computer-logic based functions for use in the `run.py` file.<br>
   Examples include the computer-aiming logic, ship creation (and it's validation) and computer-turn functions.